groupdocs-viewer/GroupDocs.Viewer-Docs/java/developer-guide/retrieving-document-information/how-to-get-file-type-and-pages-count.md

 url: viewer/java/how-to-get-file-type-and-pages-count
 title: Get the format family and the additional information
 weight: 4
-description: "This article explains how to get the format family and the additional information using Java / C# with GroupDocs.Viewer for Java."
+description: "This article explains how to get the format family and the additional information using Java with GroupDocs.Viewer for Java."
 keywords:
 productName: GroupDocs.Viewer for Java
 hideChildren: False